Registered Environmental Health Specialist

 Environmental Health & Safety Specialist

 Natasha McClurg is an Environmental Health & Safety Specialist for NES, Inc. (NES).
-She is a Registered Environmental Health Specialist (REHS) and a former CUPA inspector for the County of Sacramento.
-She specializes in hazardous waste management per California Code of Regulations (CCR), Title 22 and Code of Federal Regulations (CFR), Title 40 and is well-versed in an array of emergency response disciplines, including FEMA programs and OSHA regulations.
+She is a Registered Environmental Health Specialist (REHS) and Qualified Industrial Storm Water Practitioner (QISP).
+Ms. McClurg is a former CUPA inspector for the County of Sacramento with six years of experience specializing in hazardous waste management per California Code of Regulations (CCR), Title 22 and Code of Federal Regulations (CFR), Title 40 and is well-versed in an array of emergency response disciplines, including FEMA programs and OSHA regulations.

 Ms. McClurg has developed and provided various outreach trainings to the cannabis industry on hazardous waste management regulations.
 She has also provided training to law enforcement groups and other regulatory agencies on the inner workings of cannabis operations.
 She is an OSHA Training Institute Education Center authorized Cal/OSHA Outreach Trainer and can provide Cal/OSHA 30-Hour & 10-Hour General Industry safety programs.